alf-p-steinbach/Expressive-Cpp/README.md

 auto        it  = v.begin();
 auto        avg = 0.0;
 ```
-&hellip; which is not in general a syntax that you can apply to formal arguments of a
+&hellip; which is not a syntax that you can use for data members of a class, nor
+in general for the formal arguments of a function &ndash; without effectively
-function, without effectively changing the formerly single concrete function into a
+changing the formerly single concrete function into a template!
-template!

-So, just as original C++ around ~1980 de-unified the already slightly
-broken unification concept of regarding every routine as a function, C++11 de-unified
-the already slightly broken unification concept of regarding variables and formal
-arguments of functions as the same thing.
-They aren’t.
-A variable has at most a
-single initializer, while a function’s formal argument has potentially as many
-different initializers, of different types, as there are calls of that function; a
-variable's initializer can refer to an earlier declared variable, as with `it`
-above (you can't do that with a function's formal arguments); and as formal
-argument types array and function types decay to pointers.

 With `auto` it’s more clear that `it` is a variable that can be changed by
 assignment, that it’s not a constant.
 And the declaration is also shorter, good.
 But